canh25xp/Advance/Problems/Laughing_Bomb/README.md

 ## Output

-Output how long does it take to contaminate al people on the first row of each test case.
+Output how long does it take to contaminate all people on the first row of each test case.

 ```
 8